PyO3/pyo3/guide/src/building_and_distribution.md

 When cross-compiling, PyO3's build script cannot execute the target Python interpreter to query the configuration, so there are a few additional environment variables you may need to set:

 * `PYO3_CROSS`: If present this variable forces PyO3 to configure as a cross-compilation.
-* `PYO3_CROSS_LIB_DIR`: This variable must be set to the directory containing the target's libpython DSO and the associated `_sysconfigdata*.py` file for Unix-like targets, or the Python DLL import libraries for the Windows target.
+* `PYO3_CROSS_LIB_DIR`: This variable can be set to the directory containing the target's libpython DSO and the associated `_sysconfigdata*.py` file for Unix-like targets, or the Python DLL import libraries for the Windows target.
+This variable is only needed when the output binary must link to libpython explicitly (e.g. when targeting Windows and Android or embedding a Python interpreter), or when it is absolutely required to get the interpreter configuration from `_sysconfigdata*.py`.
 * `PYO3_CROSS_PYTHON_VERSION`: Major and minor version (e.g. 3.9) of the target Python installation.
-This variable is only needed if PyO3 cannot determine the version to target from `abi3-py3*` features, or if there are multiple versions of Python present in `PYO3_CROSS_LIB_DIR`.
+This variable is only needed if PyO3 cannot determine the version to target from `abi3-py3*` features, or if `PYO3_CROSS_LIB_DIR` is not set, or if there are multiple versions of Python present in `PYO3_CROSS_LIB_DIR`.

 An example might look like the following (assuming your target's sysroot is at `/home/pyo3/cross/sysroot` and that your target is `armv7`):